Min bearwe is æla ful (My basket is full of eels)

 9th century West Saxon

-I was never the scholar he was (any mistakes are all mine) but thanks to his wise lessons all those years ago, I know some sections of a dusty road on ðone weg, ðe scýt ofer ða dí [to the way, that leads over the ditch].
-See the BÓC-HORD page above for some readings.
-There are only 10,000 words of Old English extant —give some of them a go!
+I was never the scholar he was (any mistakes are all mine) but thanks to his fascinating and wise lessons all those years ago, I know sections of a dusty road on ðone weg, ðe scýt ofer ða dí [to the way, that leads over the ditch].
+See the BÓC-HORD page for OE readings.
+(There are only about 10,000 words of Old English extant—give some of them a go!)

 She is not any common Earth,